danieledapo/danieledapo.github.io/content/post/category-theory.md

 Also note that the dual of the dual of a category is the category itself that is (**C**<sup>_op_</sup>) <sup>_op_</sup> = **C**.
-This is why you can give a nut to a category theorist even when he asked you a *coco*-nut.
+This is why you can give a nut to a category theorist even though he asked you a *coco*-nut.

 ## Product